amanksdotdev/javascript-activities/Activities/3_Automation/description.md

 ### WHAT ?

-Automating Hackerrank website to automatic login and submission of problems.
+1. Automating Hackerrank website to automatic login and submission of problems.
+2. Comparing Prices of a product from various e-commerce website.

 ---